idlerun/rtsp-server-rpi-gstreamer/README.md

 ## Overview

 This is a new route using gstreamer to get a working secure RTSP server running on a Raspberry Pi.
-Uses the `gst-rtsp-server` project with a simple wrapper.
+Uses the `gst-rtsp-server` library with a simple wrapper server.

-The previous attempt using the v4l2-rtsp-server project wasn't reliable or customizable enough (IE no options to do any server-side processing of video).
+The previous attempt using the v4l2-rtsp-server project wasn't reliable (frequent frame drops and connection loss).

 ## Setup